CODA sets records straight on report on former Jomoro MP

 CODA says while they appreciate the writers and stakeholders behind the publication for showing some interest in the implementation of the Infrastructure for Poverty Eradication Programme (IPEP) in the Jomoro constituency, they equally want to set the records straight on other issues alleged in the address which was reproduced in full by the online portal.

-A statement said “Mr Ellonu, in his address, made the following allegations; That former MP for Jomoro constituency Hon.
+Their statement said: “Mr Ellonu, in his address, made the following allegations; That former MP for Jomoro constituency Hon.
 Paul Essien was engaged as a contractor by the erstwhile Ministry of Special Development Initiatives (MSDI), then mother ministry of CODA, to construct projects in Jomoro constituency.

 “That the former MP was paid to execute the said awarded projects; That the former MP failed to execute the said projects for which he is alleged to have received payment; That the former MP deceitfully wrote to MSDI to inform the then Ministry that two of the said projects, a rural market in Tikobo and a rural market in Elubo had been completed.